Categories

 Creating the next Harry Potter or Holden Caulfield is no easy feat!
 When writing secondary characters in particular, it’s easy to fall back on clichéd archetypes and stock characters.
 Yet this isn’t necessarily bad.
 Embracing stock characters can be more effective than making your character over-complicated.
 You can turn common or overused character tropes on their head, too.

-Here are five easy ways to inject life into familiar character types:
+Read our detailed definition of 12 Jungian archetypes, and read on for five easy ways to inject life into familiar character types:

 1. Subvert archetypes to avoid character clichés